-- 2,306 MWh savings achieved (57% of forecast) based on 18 projects - In 2020, the Grocery program is targeting customers between 100 and 400 kW peak demand, while also performing outreach to customers of all sizes.

-- Project leads for customers outside of that size range are referred to either Standard or Small Business. - Completed projects include interior lighting for refrigerated cases, anti-sweat heater controls, and VFDs for condenser fans.
+- 6,036 MWh savings achieved (73% of forecast) based on 36 projects - The Grocery program targets customers between 100 and 400 kW in peak demand, while also performing outreach to customers of all sizes.
+Project leads for customers outside of that size range are referred to either Standard or Small Business. - Through Q2 2020, the program achieved 5.3 net GWh in savings.
+That is 118% of the end of year target of 4.5 GWh. - Completed projects include indoor and outdoor lighting, interior lighting for refrigerated cases, anti-sweat heater controls, motors, and VFDs for condenser fans.